-(In thousands of United States dollars, except per share amounts and where otherwise noted) For the three months ended March 31, 2020 (unaudited)
+(In thousands of United States dollars, except per share amounts and where otherwise noted) For the three and nine months ended September 30, 2020 (unaudited)

-- (1) The estimated fair value was determined based on discounted cash flows of expected proceeds resulting from the sale by Cline to Allegiance Coal Limited of all the shares in New Elk Coal Company ("NECC").
-The estimated fair value in Cline was determined based on both observable and unobservable assumptions primarily related to expected value of certain Cline assets to be realized on sale, timing of the repayment of certain obligations owed by NECC to Cline, and the discount rate used. - (2) For loan investments where the recent transaction price does not estimate fair value, the Company determines the fair value utilizing a yield analysis.
+The Company typically determines the fair value of its performing Level 3 debt investments utilizing a yield analysis.
 In a yield analysis, a price is ascribed for each investment based upon an assessment of current and expected market yields for similar investments and risk profiles.
 Additional consideration is given to the expected life, portfolio company performance since close, and other terms and risks associated with an investment.
-Among other factors, a determinant of risk is the amount of leverage used by the portfolio company relative to its total enterprise value, and the rights and remedies of the Company's investment within the portfolio company's capital structure.
+Among other factors, a determinant of risk is the amount of leverage used by the portfolio company relative to the total enterprise value of the company, and the rights and remedies of our investment within each portfolio company's capital structure.